JackFongNew/dsiprojects/Ames Iowa Housing Price Prediction/README.md

-# Project 2: Housing Price Prediction in Ames, Iowa
+## Project 2: Housing Price Prediction in Ames, Iowa

 ## Executive Summary

 ### Problem Statement
-My problem statement is: How might I better estimate housing prices in Ames, Iowa so that I can manage potential buyers' expectations.
+My problem statement is: How might I better estimate housing prices in Ames, Iowa so that I can manage potential buyers' expectations?

 ### Approach
 My approach of this project is to study the historical housing prices in Ames and the housing dataset features provided by Ames, Iowa Assessor's Office.
-The processes involved data preparation, data massage, data visualization, data analysis and regularization.
+I will build a linear regression model, and will be evaluating its performance using the Root Mean Squared Error (RMSE) metric.
+The processes involved data preparation, data massage, data visualization, regularization and recursive feature elimination.

 ### Stakeholder
 I am a freelance data analyst building a housing price prediction model and my prime stakeholders are property agents/agencies who will use the model to manage their potential buyers' expectations.